DaveBben/dave-bennett-website/README.md

 # Dave Bennett Website

-This is my customized wordpress website: <a href="https://www.davebennett.tech/">Dave Bennett.Tech </a>
+This is my customized wordpress theme for my Website: <a href="https://www.davebennett.tech/">Dave Bennett.Tech </a>

 Based on the Understrap Wordpress theme
 Website: [https://understrap.com](https://understrap.com)